teresho4/scRNA-seq_atlas_Hs_PBMC_aging/README.md

 ## SINGLE-CELL ATLAS OF HUMAN BLOOD DURING HEALTHY AGING

-In this repository you can find the scripts for the manuscript <br>
+In this repository you can find scripts for the manuscript <br>
-Terekhova M., Swain A., Bohacova P. et al. Single-cell atlas of human blood during healthy aging.
+Terekhova M., Swain A., Bohacova P. et al. <i>Single-cell atlas of human blood during healthy aging.</i>

 <table style="width: 100%" bordercolor="#ffffff">
     <colgroup>